zack-bitcoin/amoveo/docs/getting-started/sync.md

 You can see how many headers you node has:
 `api:height()`
 When you first turn on, it should automatically start downloading headers.
-After that point, you will only receive headers when your peers send them to you.
+After that point, you will only automatically receive headers if you have port 8080 open so that peers can send them to you.

 You can manually download headers from a peer:
 ```